Crooked River water or watershed scenery in Oregon

 Local plan

-Start with the BLM canyon corridor around established pullouts and fish the cleanest riffle-to-shelf structure first.
+Start with the BLM canyon area around established pullouts and fish the cleanest riffle-to-shelf structure first.
 Build the day around a few deliberate stops rather than constant driving, and be ready to pivot early if direct sun and heat overpower the trout window.

 Backup water